jacobserfaty/EEG_signal_detection/README.md

 ### Models

-##### K-NN Model
+K-NN Model:
-The initial model employed a K-Nearest Neighbors (K-NN) classification, achieving an accuracy of 43%.
+- The initial model employed a K-Nearest Neighbors (K-NN) classification, achieving an accuracy of 43%.
 Further refinement and exploration were conducted based on the insights gained from this model.

-###### Principal Component Analysis (PCA)
+Principal Component Analysis (PCA)
-Principal Component Analysis revealed that the first two components are the most relevant in capturing variance within the dataset.
+- Principal Component Analysis revealed that the first two components are the most relevant in capturing variance within the dataset.
 This insight influenced subsequent model development.

-##### XGBoost Model
+XGBoost Model
-The final model utilized XGBoost, incorporating the dimensionality reduction from PCA.
+- The final model utilized XGBoost, incorporating the dimensionality reduction from PCA.
 This model yielded an accuracy of 70%, showcasing improvements over the initial K-NN model.

 ### Business Recommendations
 The developed model has practical applications in the following areas:

-##### Mental State Classification:
+Mental State Classification:
-The model can effectively classify mental states, providing valuable insights into distinct brain activity patterns associated with concentration, relaxation, and neutrality.
+- The model can effectively classify mental states, providing valuable insights into distinct brain activity patterns associated with concentration, relaxation, and neutrality.

-##### Neuromotor Interfaces:
+Neuromotor Interfaces:
-As a prototype, this model can pave the way for the development of neuromotor interfaces.
+- As a prototype, this model can pave the way for the development of neuromotor interfaces.
 These interfaces can interpret brain imaging data, facilitating advancements in brain-computer interfaces and neuroprosthetics.

-##### Collaboration with Biomedical Researchers:
+Collaboration with Biomedical Researchers:
-Collaborate with biomedical researchers to leverage the model for neurological disorder studies, potentially advancing medical responses.
+- Collaborate with biomedical researchers to leverage the model for neurological disorder studies, potentially advancing medical responses.

-##### Personalized Experiences:
+Personalized Experiences:
-Explore applications in personalized experiences, tailoring interfaces or services based on real-time mental states inferred from EEG signals.
+- Explore applications in personalized experiences, tailoring interfaces or services based on real-time mental states inferred from EEG signals.

 ### Future Data Improvements
 To enhance the model's capabilities, consider the following improvements: